Stick Stickly (song)

 "Stick Stickly" is a song by American metalcore band Attack Attack!.
 It was released on June 4, 2008, as the lead single from their debut studio album, Someday Came Suddenly.

 The song became an internet meme for popularizing crabcore, referencing the head bobbing and crab walks in its accompanied music video.
 The track was met with negative reviews from music critics.

 Background

 The title, "Stick Stickly" is named from the Nickelodeon character Stick Stickly.
 The song was included in the 2010 video game, Rock Band Network.

 Composition

 "Stick Stickly" was written by Andrew Whiting, Andrew Wetzel, Caleb Shomo, John Holgado, Johnny Franck and Austin Carlile, while production was handled by Joey Sturgis.
 The demo version of the song was recorded at Paper Tiger Studios.
-The track was one of the first songs the group has ever wrote.
-The song blends screamo, auto-tuned vocals, heavy guitar riffs and techno music together.
+The track was one of the first songs the group wrote.
+The song blends metalcore, auto-tuned vocals, heavy guitar riffs and techno music together.

 Critical reception

 "Stick Stickly" was met with generally negative reviews from music critics.
 Jeremy Aaron of AbsolutePunk criticized the song for its "over-reliance on breakdowns on the heavy parts and the vocal hook," and the use of vocoder effects that, "sounds like it was pulled straight out of Forever the Sickest Kids' album."
 However, he complimented the heavy guitar work and the unclean vocals.
 John McDonnell of The Guardian unfavorably compared the track to Swedish Eurodance artist Basshunter.
 Metal Injection remarked, "It sounded like two different songs from the same album being played at once... during the last 30 seconds or so, it sounds like a completely different album from a different band being played."
 Chip Norman of Buddyhead.com described the song as "the most-offensively-wack-song-of-all-time."